 By Olivia Jablonski

-The Museum of American Arts held its first, First Friday of the summer season on July 1st, bringing in live musicians, local artisans, and local vendors for food and drink tastings for guests of the extravagant event.
+The New Britain Museum of American Art held its first, First Friday of the summer season on July 1st, bringing in live musicians, local artisans, and local vendors for food and drink tastings for guests of the extravagant event.

 A jazz duo performed by Mike Casey and Jen Allen was also included on the second floor in the McKernan Gallery.
 The pair provided a smoother sound, mixing up jazz standards with original music for a timeless style.

 Terrence Regan, manager of the visitor and volunteer services for the Museum, hosted the event along with Sarah Rohlfing, who is also a supervisor for the visitor and volunteer services.
 Regan would call First Fridays a “Social Music Event.”

 “The main focus of this event is music and is almost always the knockout of the night,” said Regan.
 Most of the musicians that visit the museum are from across the state and abroad from the country, Regan explained.

 “A musician from Italy once performed at the museum,” he said.
 “She just happened to be in the area and showed up here and flew back on the last day of her tour in the States,” said Regan.